Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

-- Obtain a sample of tissue from an abnormality found by an imaging study
+- Obtain a sample of tissue from an irregularity found by an imaging study.

-Your doctor may recommend a liver biopsy if you have:
+Your health care provider may recommend a liver biopsy if you have:

-- Abnormal liver test results that can't be explained
+- Irregular liver test results that can't be explained.

-- A mass (tumor) or other abnormalities on your liver as seen on imaging tests
+- A tumor or other irregularities on your liver as seen on imaging tests.

 A liver biopsy also is commonly performed to help diagnose and stage certain liver diseases, including:

-A liver biopsy is a safe procedure when performed by an experienced doctor.
+A liver biopsy is a safe procedure when performed by an experienced health care provider.
 Possible risks include:

 - Pain.
 Pain at the biopsy site is the most common complication after a liver biopsy.
 Pain after a liver biopsy is usually a mild discomfort.
-If pain makes you uncomfortable, you may be given a narcotic pain medication, such as acetaminophen with codeine (Tylenol with Codeine).
+You may be given pain medicine, such as acetaminophen (Tylenol, others), to help manage the pain.
+Sometimes, a narcotic pain medicine, such as acetaminophen with codeine, may be prescribed.

 - Bleeding.
-Bleeding can occur after a liver biopsy.
-Excessive bleeding may require you to be hospitalized for a blood transfusion or surgery to stop the bleeding.
+Bleeding can occur after a liver biopsy but is not a common complication.
+Too much bleeding may require you to be hospitalized for a blood transfusion or surgery to stop the bleeding.